sahilsk/cookbook-lamp-stack/README.md

 - `database`

 	Setup and install mysql server.
 It also create database but not tables.
+	It also create a separate user for database with just enough privileges.
+One should use it, in place of `root` user.

 	Reason: Tables should be part of migration and one should not allow manual table creations